Restaurant Competition: How to Make Your Restaurant Stand Out

 After you have a list of potential customer profiles, go back to your restaurant's sales data and correlate the customer type with what food they are ordering.
 You should also make sure your restaurant is set up to create the best experience for each persona based on the insight from your restaurant's CRM.

 There are a lot of easy fixes that would optimize a customer persona experience.
-If one of your personas is a family with young kids, then you should probably have high-chairs and changing tables readily available, or family-sized meals or specials.
+If one of your personas is a family with young kids, then you should probably have high-chairs and changing tables readily available, family-sized meals, and/or specials.
 If you operate in a college town, having a "starving student" special (like the one at Tasty Burger) speaks to your understanding of your restaurant's personas.

 2) Map Your Restaurant's Competitive Footprint

 Google Maps has a wealth of information on your competitive landscape, and you can filter based on how your top customer personas access your restaurant.
 Ask yourself “how do my guests get to my restaurant?”, and you’ll likely land on a few options.

 Think about the ways your customers would search for your restaurant, whether by your food concept (Italian food), by your most popular dish (spaghetti and meatballs), or by your dining style (family friendly).
 Once you have your restaurant keywords identified, you're ready to start searching for and identifying your competition.

 Now to the tricky part – narrowing down the list of competitors.

 You know how your best guests are getting to your restaurant, which will make it easier to circle important parts of the map.

 If you cater to foot-traffic, search within one square mile of your restaurant.
 Is your restaurant most accessible by public transportation?
 If so, look at the nearby bus or train stops to see which restaurants are also easily accessible.